From a wig to an iPad: the Barcelona store where you buy packages without knowing what's inside

 An ARA team tests the Surprise Box experience and purchases two lost orders from multinational e-commerce companies.

 Ronaldo assures that the packages are not tampered with beforehand.
 "It's a matter of luck.
 You might get a cell phone, an iPad, or a designer handbag."
 This message has resonated with customers, because a young Italian woman comments that rumors have it that among today's packages you might get some. airpods.
-Her mother says they came "out of curiosity."
-"My daughter had heard about the place online, and we wanted to check it out," she explains.
-FacebookAlthough he came to browse, he likes the store's location—in the heart of the Gothic Quarter—as he thinks it's a good way for tourists to spend money.
+Her mother says she came "out of curiosity."
+"My daughter had heard about the place on social media, and we wanted to check it out," she explains.
+It's a similar case to Carme's, who found out about the place through FacebookAlthough he came to browse, he likes the store's location—in the heart of the Gothic Quarter—as he thinks it's a good way for tourists to spend money.
 Ronaldo agrees, saying he sold "many boxes" today.